In 2019 we were one of the first businesses formally to declare a Climate Emergency.

 The flexibility of our business model allows us to support, and campaign for, causes that are close to our core values.

-We give at least 5% of our working time to charities that promote or enable the transition to a regenerative economy.
-For the period November 2017 to November 2021, this commitment is realised through Tom’s trusteeship of the Soil Association and non-executive directorship of it’s trading subsidiary, Soil Association Certification Ltd.
+We aim to give up to 5% of our working time to charities that promote or enable the transition to a regenerative economy.

 This policy also informs what products and services we procure and how we do so, as well as how our people make choices outside the working environment.